comScore pixel

 April3cm0.8 days

-The average snowfall forecast during week 2 of May for Mount Etna Linguaglossa is 1 cm.
-There are typically 0.1 snowy days during this week.
-Mount Etna Linguaglossa normal weather and snow conditions during the second week of May at the middle elevation of the ski area at 2100m, based on historical averages over the last 18 years: At this time of year the expected freezing level (3371m) is far above the mid altitude of Mount Etna Linguaglossa.
-Snow falls on just one day every 7 years in Mount Etna Linguaglossa in the middle of May but in a typical year there are a couple of wet days during this week of May.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 7cm.
-Temperatures generally above freezing both day and night in Mount Etna Linguaglossa during week two of May with average maximum temperature 9.0°C and minimum temperature 7.9°C at the mid altitude.
-Expect the sun to shine on three or four days per week.
-Mainly light winds (average 19km/h) but the historical norm is for the mean wind to reach 30km/h one day in this week.
+The average snowfall forecast during week 4 of June for Mount Etna Linguaglossa is 0 cm.
+There are typically 0.0 snowy days during this week.
+Mount Etna Linguaglossa prevailing weather and snow conditions during the last week of June at the middle elevation of the ski area at 2100m, based on historical averages over the last 18 years: At this time of year the average freezing level (4198m) is a long way above the middle elevation of Mount Etna Linguaglossa. is extemely unlikely in Mount Etna Linguaglossa at the end of June but on average there is one wet day this week every year.
+Usual temperatures are well above freezing both day and night at the middle elevation in Mount Etna Linguaglossa during week four of June with the average afternoon temperature 15.6°C and the minimum temperature 14.6°C. Mostly sunny.
+On average, only two days each week are overcast and the other five days have some sunshine.
+Mainly light winds (average 15km/h) but there is a 50% chance that the mean wind speed will be greater than more than 30km/h one day.

 Snow History: Compare Resorts